 Probably you have already guessed that some pups in this shot are another instances of the same pups actually though they are shifted not only on a phase, but also on a position.
 This way three or four animated pups make an impression of a big troop of puppies.

 The scene from WINNIE THE POOH AND THE BLUSTERY DAY, where two heffalumps use their trunks like an accordion, is good (though more primitive) example of phase shift.
-Heffalump's instance at right lags behind the left instance for just one frame.
-Add alternative colors to this and the same characters are different enough.
-But much more often Xerox was used for banal copying without any phase shift at all.
+The right instance of Heffalump lags behind the left instance for just one frame.
+Add alternative colors to this and the same characters seems different enough.
+But much more often Xerox was used for plain copying without any phase shifts at all.

 And still Disney's ROBIN HOOD is the absolute leader in cloning.
 The makers of ROBIN HOOD made multiple copies of hares, badgers, elephants, rhinoceroses and others.Those cloned scenes stuff the picture trying to fill up the holes.
 It is impossible to list all these scenes but we can recollect some of the scenes that were borrowed from previous animated features.
 Good example is the scene at Robin's camp where the dance of Maid Marian is adapted from animation of Snow White.
 Also the dance of Little John and Lady Kluck precisely matches with the dance of Baloo the Bear and King Louie.

-It will not be out of place to say that despite the origin of drawings the dance scenes in two animated features differ on a matter of picture's richness.
-One may see that SNOW WHITE features translucent shadows and certainly wins in color and design.
+It will not be out of place to say that the dance scenes in two animated features are different on a matter of picture details.
+One may notice that SNOW WHITE's scenes feature translucent shadows and certainly wins in terms of color and design.
 And the animation is done on 1's (means a new drawing per frame or 24 drawings per second).
 So please give recognition to the degree of animation cheapness in ROBIN HOOD.
 It looks like a low-graded reproduction of the masterpiece's original animation.

 Do you want more?
 No problem!
-The second part of the article is wating for you!
+The second part of the article is waiting for you!
 Unfortunately it is only available in Russian.